emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ```

-As we can see the address was printed out if present.
-As we can see, this design is flexible and we can change `Address` class without having impact on the `Employee` class.
+As we can see, we print out the address if present.
+Also, this design is flexible and, we can change the `Address` class without having an impact on the `Employee` class.

 ### __Dataclass `field`__

-As you can see, using `dataclass` is cool and simple.
-However, in some cases, we will require or like to customize our `dataclass` field.
-This is where we the use of `field` comes to play.
-Also, with the `default` parameter, we can define the default value of our attributes we declared.
+As you can see, using `dataclass` is super cool and simple.

+However, in some cases, we will require or like to customize our `dataclass` field and, this is where the use of `field` comes to play.

+With the `default` parameter in `field`, we can define the default value of the attributes declared.
+Below are some examples.

-Example One: We use `field` to define default values from a function for an attributes:
+Example One: We use `field` to define default values from a function for an attribute:

 ```python
 import uuid